CodeReadingClubs/Resources/agenda-master.md

 - identify differences and similarities between the groups findings and the existing

-## Wash up (5 mins)
+## Reflect (5 mins)
 - What worked well
 - What worked badly

 ## Follow up (2 weeks of elapsed time)
-- Identify code for next session, keaping in mind Wash up and Reflection information
+- Identify code for next session, keeping in mind Wash up and Reflection information